 And now for the big surprise of this magnificent comeback.
 The band is joined by two formidable reinforcement players who are familiar to us from "Deep Purple" and who turn this lineup of "Rainbow" into an "all-star lineup".
 So if you did not understand who we mean, this is Jon Lord on keyboards and Ian Paice on drums.

 In terms of musical style, the band continues exactly where they left off 7 years ago.
-The catchy melodies, accessible sound and radio tuned songs run like a second thread throughout the entire album.
-Ritchie Blackmore's aspiration to resemble "Foreigner" sound, which began exactly a decade ago and caused the departure of Ronnie James Dio, takes on a new meaning here, when one of the songs on the album - "Too Much Is Not Enough", was written with the help of Al Greenwood who co-founded "Foreigner" and accompanied them on their first three albums.
+The catchy melodies, accessible sound, and radio-tuned songs run like a second thread throughout the entire album.
+Ritchie Blackmore's aspiration to resemble the "Foreigner" sound, which began exactly a decade ago and caused the departure of Ronnie James Dio, takes on a new meaning here, when one of the songs on the album - "Too Much Is Not Enough", was written with the help of Al Greenwood who co-founded "Foreigner" and accompanied them on their first three albums.

 And now, after we finish with the "guided imagery", we have some questions for you.

 Excellent!
 So you got the point.
-If you were told that the person who released this album was an "All Star" lineup of "Rainbow", not only would you will be les critical, but most of you would run to purchase it and even enjoy it.
+If you were told that the person who released this album was an "All-Star" lineup of "Rainbow", not only would you will be less critical, but most of you would run to purchase it and even enjoy it.

 Suddenly "The Cut Runs Deep" doesn't sound bad at all, it's even melodic and catchy with classic effects, just the way we like it.
 Suddenly the opening line of the song "Fire in the Basement" sounds like a homage to "Wring That Neck" by the mother band "Deep Purple", the atmosphere in "Truth Hurts" and the violin-like keyboards remind us at times of epic excerpts from the first incarnation of "Rainbow", so is "Fortuneteller" which suddenly sounds like a great song.